TagnumElite/ProjectE-Integration/README.md

 - [Modular Machinery](https://www.curseforge.com/minecraft/mc-mods/modular-machinery)
 - [Tech Reborn](https://www.curseforge.com/minecraft/mc-mods/techreborn): Rolling Machine

+### Not Supported

+These mods won't be supported or not currently.

+- Galaticraft (It would help if it was buildable on JitPack)

 ## Planned Features:
  - CraftTweaker: This will allow modpack devs to add their own custom conversion to the ProjectE.